moveit/moveit_calibration/README.md

 *Tools for robot arm hand-eye calibration.*

 This repository is still in experiemental status.
-For full discussion of the ongoing effort from Yu Yan @ Intell, see this [Github discussion](https://github.com/ros-planning/moveit/issues/1070).
+For full discussion of the ongoing effort from Yu Yan @ Intel, see this [Github discussion](https://github.com/ros-planning/moveit/issues/1070).

 ## Travis - Continuous Integration